 4.2 Headings

-• provide an organizational overview of the document
+• Provide an organizational overview of the document

-• show logical development of ideas
+• Show logical development of ideas

-• show hierarchical relationship of ideas (headings, sub-headings)
+• Show hierarchical relationship of ideas (headings, sub-headings)

-• enable the reader to scan and read selectively
+• Enable the reader to scan and read selectively

-• increase readability of the document by providing breaks and passive space
+• Increase readability of the document by providing breaks and passive space

 Effective headings use concrete, descriptive language to tell the reader what to expect from the content of each section.
 Avoid “functional” headings when writing business reports.
 Functional headings are used in documents that have consistent structures, such as in science lab reports, when each section must fulfill a particular function.
 For example,